brianglass/anastasis/files/ProdigalE.md

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-style:normal;
 mso-bidi-font-style:italic">Glory.<span style="color:red"> Tone 6.</span></span>

-<span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">I have squandered the wealth of my FatherÂ’s gift, and have grazed<a href="#_ftn7" id="_ftnref7"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[7]</span></a>, poor wretch, with irrational beasts.
+<span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">I have squandered the wealth of my Father’s gift, and have grazed<a href="#_ftn7" id="_ftnref7"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[7]</span></a>, poor wretch, with irrational beasts.
 Yearning for their food, I starved and was not filled.
-But now I return to the compassionate Father and cry out with tears, Â‘Accept me as a hired servant, as I fall down before your loving‑kindness, and save meÂ’.</span>
+But now I return to the compassionate Father and cry out with tears, ‘Accept me as a hired servant, as I fall down before your loving‑kindness, and save me’.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-style:normal">Both now</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">. </span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;color:red;font-style:normal;
 mso-bidi-font-style:italic">Theotokion.</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt"></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">My maker and redeemer, Christ the Lord, by coming from your womb, All-pure Lady, and clothing himself in me freed Adam from the former curse.
-Therefore, All-pure, as to her who is truly Mother of God and Virgin, we cry unceasingly the AngelÂ’s Â‘HailÂ’: Hail, Sovereign Lady, defence, protection and salvation of our souls!</span>
+Therefore, All-pure, as to her who is truly Mother of God and Virgin, we cry unceasingly the Angel’s ‘Hail’: Hail, Sovereign Lady, defence, protection and salvation of our souls!</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 color:red">Apolytikion, </span><span style="font-size:14.0pt;mso-bidi-font-size: